-Mum always told me that it's what's on the inside that counts: to never judge a book (or a person) by appearance.
-She was, of course, completely right.
-But on the flip-side, sometimes beauty doesn't come cheaply.
-Which explains one of mum’s other sayings: 'You get what you pay for'.
-Wise lady my mum.
-The birch plywood that we've selected for Plyhome furniture is not the cheap yellowish plywood that you see on building sites or at the hardware store.
+The birch plywood that we've selected for Plyhome furniture isn't the cheap yellowish plywood that you see on building sites or at the hardware store.
 It's on a completely different level: a stand-out beauty, with a beautiful clear grain and subtle light colour.
-It's the timber version of an excellent marble.
+It's the timber version of an excellent marble really.

-I should emphasise, that this is not an engineered grain.
-The wood grain that you see in Plyhome products is a genuine wood grain and you have the choice of a clear coating or translucent white coating applied over the top.
+We should emphasise, this is not an engineered grain.
+The wood grain that you see in Plyhome products is a genuine wood grain and in addition to the matte black, matte white or smoky olive solid finishes, you have the choice of a natural birch, lava, pebble, toffee stain to really embrace that natural grain.
 It's why each and every single piece of Plyhome furniture is unique - no two pieces will ever look the same due to the natural variation of the timber, but each one will have a high quality grain.
-This consistency is one of the reasons we selected Finnish birch plywood.
+This consistency is one of the reasons we selected European birch plywood.

-One of the reasons for birch's consistently beautiful grain is because these trees grow slowly in Finland's climate.
+One of the reasons for birch's consistently beautiful grain is because these trees grow slowly in Europe's climate.
 But slow-growing doesn't mean unsustainable.
-The beginning of active forest management in Finland dates back to the 19th century, creating a firm basis for the development of the country’s forest products industry.
+The beginning of active forest management in Europe dates back to the 19th century, creating a firm basis for the development of the country’s forest products industry.

-Thanks to good forestry practices and sustainable forest management, the annual growth of Finnish forests exceeds the amount harvested.
-And as Rips explained to me right at the start of our Plyhome journey, if you’re going to cut down a tree - plywood makes the most efficient use of it, as there is very minimal waste.
+Thanks to good forestry practices and sustainable forest management, the annual growth of European forests exceeds the amount harvested.
+And as we discussed right at the start of our Plyhome journey, if you’re going to cut down a tree - plywood makes the most efficient use of it, as there is very minimal waste.

-The birch in Plyhome products is FSC Certified, PEFC Certified, ULEF: no harmful emissions, Environment Protection Standard: ISO 14001:2004, ISO 9001:2008.
-That’s a whole bunch of science talk to basically say “you can rest easy, knowing that your kids are sleeping surrounded by a material that’s safe and produced in an environmentally friendly way.”
+The Plyhome birch is from an FSC Certified mill using sustainable timbers, ISO 9001 certified and FSC-STD-40-004, Attestation Emmission Class E1, Complies with CARB Phase 2 and TSCA Title VI.
+That’s a whole bunch of science talk to basically say you can rest easy knowing that your kids are surrounded by a material that’s safe and produced in an environmentally friendly way.
 Phew.

-For all Plyhome furniture you have two options, both of which let the natural finish on the Finnish plywood (couldn't help myself there) shine through.
-A completely clear finish, and a white translucent finish.
+For all Plyhome furniture you have seven colour options.
+A natural birch, lava, pebble or toffee stain, or an HPL in matte white, matte black, and smoky olive finish.
 Samples are available, so just call us on 0800PLYHOME or email us at email@example.com if you're at all unsure.

 So why birch? beauty, strength and sustainability: a powerful trio indeed.